Putting More Speed in Express

 3. Primum Non Nocere: In Latin, this means “First, do no harm.”
 The Commerce Department executives used this saying to express their reticence about this proposed overhaul of the Express.com ecommerce platform.
 Of course, businesses want to keep up with the times and engage in digital transformations.
 But how do we do that while being positive their existing revenue streams are left undisrupted?

-Tim Steele, currently the CTO of Aries Solutions, was the Director of Engineering at Express at the time.
-Reflecting on the project’s magnitude, he says, “Primum Non Nocere was doubly important once Covid shut down the world in March 2020.
+Tim Steele, CTO of Aries Solutions, reflects on the project’s magnitude saying, “Primum Non Nocere was doubly important once Covid shut down the world in March 2020.
 We were 75% through the project and set to launch in August.
 All the stores were closed.
 ECommerce was the only channel for making money.
 We had to do no harm.
 Otherwise, we would have broken the only thing making revenue.”

 The Solutions

-Jake Mays, now the CEO of Aries Solutions, was the Project Manager on this job.
-“Jake’s knowledge of SAFe agile framework, managing SCRUM teams, and Big Room planning were a huge benefit for us.
-His organization and road map for this project was flawless,” says Brendan Gualdoni, former VP of Commerce and Enterprise Architecture at Express.
+“The team’s knowledge of SAFe agile framework, managing SCRUM teams, and Big Room planning were a huge benefit for us.
+Their organization and road map for this project was flawless,” says Brendan Gualdoni, former VP of Commerce and Enterprise Architecture at Express.

-Gualdoni continues, saying, “Tim is an expert in GraphQL and implementing SaaS.
-He has a unique mindset where he can visualize creating this whole system in the cloud and is completely at ease with that.”
+Gualdoni continues, saying, “Aries is an expert in GraphQL and implementing SaaS.
+They have a unique mindset where they can visualize creating this whole system in the cloud and are completely at ease with that.”

 These three keystones accomplished all three of Express’s goals within just twenty months, launching the new commercetools platform in August 2020.
-The groundbreaking technique of traffic funneling that Jake and Tim’s teams created was one of the many reasons Express still reported profits among Covid shut-downs and restrictions.
+The groundbreaking technique of traffic funneling that the Aries leadership team created was one of the many reasons Express still reported profits during COVID shutdowns and restrictions.
 Other companies are still trying to recreate those innovative but proprietary processes.

 Reaping the Benefits